ajaycalicut17/meadow/README.md

 # Meadow
-Laravel starter is a package used for instant admin panel.
+Meadow is a laravel package used for instant admin panel.

 ## Important
 This package should only be installed into new Laravel applications.
 Attempting to install into an existing Laravel application will result in unexpected behavior and issues.